shar27/tesla-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Thoughts

+A wonderful project that helped me grasp more about the power and efficieny with React.
+Styled components and material ui are wonderful features and redux was very intresting to learn about.
+My css knowledge also increased.

 ## Available Scripts

 In the project directory, you can run: